lgatto/MLInterfaces/README.txt

 Sept 24.
 Version 1.11.10+ includes a number of new approaches to simplify maintenance and extensibility

+Basic approach:
+A learner defined in a package with a namespace, that uses a formula interface, and has a predict method, is the most reasonable case and the one that the interface design is based on.
+A schema object is defined to provide access to such learners and to define how their outputs are converted to standard structures.

 1) It is intended that all use will be through MLearn(formula, data, ...)
   a) The simplest usage is MLearn(formula, data, learnerSchema, trainInds).
 Instances of learnerSchema identify the package and function constituting